rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 		</offset>
 	</connection>
   ```
-  To actually have a dock apear at that location and rotation we need to assign it a dock marco (aka what object will spawn there) in the ships macro file.
+  To actually have a dock appear at that location and rotation we need to assign it a dock macro (aka what object will spawn there) in the ships macro file.
   This will look like the following and must be located between ```<connections></connections>```:

   ```IN SHIP MACRO FILE